-Adam S. Kanter, MDAssistant Professor of Neurological Surgery
+Adam S. Kanter, MDAssociate Professor

 Director, Minimally Invasive Spine Program

-Director, Spine Fellowship Program
+Co-Director, Spine Fellowship Program

 Dr. Kanter performed his undergraduate work at the University of Massachusetts in Amherst, graduating with Cum Laude honors.
 He obtained his masters degree from Boston University and his medical degree from the University of Vermont in 2001.
 Dr. Kanter then completed his neurosurgical residency at the University of Virginia in 2007.
-He completed further subspecialty fellowship training in minimally invasive spine surgery at the University of California in San Francisco and Auckland City Hospital in Auckland, New Zealand.
+He completed subspecialty fellowship training in minimally invasive spine surgery at the University of California in San Francisco and Auckland City Hospital in Auckland, New Zealand.

 Magee-Womens Hospital of UPMC